Kaeru no Tame ni Kane wa Naru: Release and reception

 Kaeru no Tame ni Kane wa Naru was released in Japan for the Game Boy on September 14, 1992.
 It received re-releases on the Nintendo 3DS Virtual Console in 2012 in Japan.
 It was released in Japan on the Nintendo Switch via the Nintendo Classics service on May 15, 2024.
 An unofficial English-language translation patch has released in 2011.

 From contemporary reviews, among the four reviewers in Famitsu two complimented the games humor with one comparing it to Shin Onigashima by Nintendo while the other said the game had an "incredible sense of humor" and they found the main character not being "saint-like" refreshing.
-Another reviewer said the game was very easy to play and appreciated the games easiness and how the battles were nearly automated.
-One reviewers commented that the game was like a gap between major releases to allow Nintendo to experiment with game design.
+Another reviewer said the game was very easy to play and appreciated the game's easiness and how the battles were nearly automated.
+One reviewer commented that the game was like a gap between major releases to allow Nintendo to experiment with game design.

 References to the game appear in Link's Awakening and Super Smash Bros.
 Brawl (2008).